 Create tests exclusively of UI Automation test objects

 Mix UI Automation objects and regular test objects (such as WPF, or Windows Forms)

-Use UI Automation support only when regular object identification is no sufficient for your testing needs.
+Use UI Automation support only when regular object identification is not sufficient for your testing needs.

 For example, use UI Automation support in the following scenarios:

-When UFT's regular object identification support is not sufficient for testing your application
+When UFT One's regular object identification support is not sufficient for testing your application

 This can mean:The test object hierarchy might be different